aedanpope/tc_client/README.md

 To simplify the game state, we have modified the hit points and damage of the Vulture and Zealot such that one attack from the Zealot kills the vulture, and the number of attacks for the Vulture to kill the zealot is a parameter "n-kite" where n is in [2,3,4]

-Here is a video of a human winning the 4-kite exercise: https://www.youtube.com/watch?v=PnEhLxpL29U
+A human winning the 4-kite exercise: https://www.youtube.com/watch?v=PnEhLxpL29U